-If you don't have enough iodine in your diet, your thyroid enlarges to try to capture as much iodine as it can, so you can produce the right amount of thyroid hormone.
-Aberrations in prenatal development can lead to various forms of thyroid dysgenesis that can cause congenital hypothyroidism and, if left untreated, this can lead to cretinism.
-Read how psychological symptoms may accompany thyroid disorders and possible treatment and management options The thyroid gland also produces calcitonin, a hormone that helps regulate the amount of calcium in the blood.
+During embryonic development, it remains connected to the tongue by a narrow channel, known as the thyroglossal duct.
+If you don't have enough iodine in your diet, your thyroid will enlarge to try and capture as much iodine as possible, so it can produce the right amount of thyroid hormone.
+Abnormalities during prenatal development can lead to various forms of thyroid dysgenesis, which can cause congenital hypothyroidism and, if left untreated, can result in cretinism.
+Psychological symptoms may also accompany thyroid disorders and there are various treatment and management options available.
+In addition to hormones that control energy use, the thyroid also produces calcitonin, a hormone that helps regulate calcium levels in the blood.
 Thyroid disorders include hyperthyroidism, hypothyroidism, inflammation of the thyroid (thyroiditis), enlarged thyroid (goiter), thyroid nodules, and thyroid cancer.